freest-lang/freest-lang.github.io/getting started/linear-channels.md

                          } ; Close
 ```

 At the end of each option we want to terminate the protocol, hence the `Close`.
-The type without the `Close` (and the semiclon) would still be valid, however, **FreeST does not allow instantiating a channel of a type which does not come to an `Close`-`Wait` type**.
+The type without the `Close` (and the semiclon) would still be valid, however, **FreeST does not allow creating a channel of a type which does not come to an `Close` or `Wait` type**.
    <!-- Thus, `Skip` is
   useful when the intention is to combine the session type with others. -->